Skip to main content

 )

-Sometimes these configurations contain sensitive information and should not be part of the operator configuration.
+Sometimes these configurations contain sensitive information and should not be part of the task runner configuration.
 To support these use cases, you can load environment variables dynamically from a secrets store.
 We support the following stores:

 AWS secrets

-To access the secrets, the AWS IAM role configured in the operator needs to have the permissions to access the secret.
-The following snippet shows how to use an AWS secret in your operator:
+To access the secrets, the AWS IAM role configured in the task runner needs to have the permissions to access the secret.
+The following snippet shows how to use an AWS secret in your task runner:

 from conveyor.secrets import AWSParameterStoreValue, AWSSecretsManagerValue